Level 3 Certificate for Forest School Leaders (new specification for 2018)

 - Forest School Programme Delivery – this will involve planning, leading and evaluating a pilot programme of at least 6 sessions with your own client group

 - Planning and preparation of Forest School.

 The courses takes place from 09.30 to 16.30 on the dates advertised.
 Attendance on all days is essential.
 Applicants should be aware that a significant time commitment is required to engage in around 110 hours of additional self study.
 This is well supported by extensive resources in a dedicated digital learning environment which you will be able to access once enrolled.
 Tutorial support is available as needed, either in person, by email or telephone.
 To complete the course you will need to hold or gain a 2 day certificate in outdoor first aid, relevant to the role of a Forest School practitioner.
 This is not included in the price of the course but reputable first-aid training providers can be recommended.
-Participants are expected to submit completed portfolios of work within 10 months of the date of enrolment.
+Participants are expected to submit completed portfolios of work within 10 months of the date of enrollment.